-Put Amazon's Alexa to work with an Echo for just $150
+Put Amazon's Alexa to work with an Echo for just $100

 Our friends at Thrifter are back again, this time with an even more affordable way to get an Echo in your home!

 If you've been considering picking up an Amazon Echo, now is the time.
-Currently, you can grab one for just $149.99, which is a savings of $30.
-It isn't often that we see discounts on these, so when you see one you should act on it.
+Currently, you can grab one for just $99.99 which is a savings of $80.
+This isn't the lowest price we've seen on the smart speaker and if you missed out on the previous deals, this is the best you'll find right now.
 The Echo allows you to use your voice to do tons of different tasks that you would normally need to pick up your phone or even computer to accomplish.

 You can use the Echo to control various smart home accessories, check on the local news, and even order pizza if you wanted to.
 Amazon has been adding new features to Alexa just about every week so it continues to become smarter and smarter.
 If you've been interested in checking one of these out and have been looking for a discount, this is the perfect way to see what all the hype is about.